Gever Tulley, Founder & Education Architect

 Uyen Ly, Researcher-in-Residence

-One year ago Uyen came to Brightworks to observe the Arc learning process as an educational researcher.
-Today, she is part of the Brightworks community working as in-house videographer, documentarian and researcher-in-residence.
+Uyen works as in-house videographer, documentarian and researcher-in-residence.
 Uyen’s work at UC Berkeley’s Graduate School of Education focused on how young children learn science.
 Her doctoral dissertation analyzed data from video interviews with elementary school students to determine their grasp of evolutionary science—and their capacity to enlarge it.
 Her work also looked at the learning conditions that promote conceptual change and deep science learning.
 At Brightworks she continues in the same vein.
 Drawing upon a passion for documentary and hands-on research and a strongly-held belief that kids can learn “big ideas” at an early age, Uyen is compiling a video archive of interviews with Brightworks students about what they are learning, how they are learning and how they view the Brightworks experience.
-This year she looks forward to working with the school’s founders and collaborators to apply this data to curriculum planning, student mentoring and day-to-day operations.